frostbone25/Unity-Capsule-Shadows/README.md

 # TODO

+Some things I want to do, and things I would like to get help with...

-- VR Support (MAIN GOAL)
+- VR Support *(MAIN GOAL)*
+- Proper Box tracing function
 - Replace the dual cameras I use that create my Directionality/Mask buffers with a proper implementation via command buffers or some other way, I'm not happy with the current way I have it.
-- Proper Box tracing function
 - Find a way to optimize the shape compute buffers by only updating/rebuilding when necessary (i.e. only updating when shapes have been moved)
 - Move the entire effect into a single compute shader for ease.
 - Using a tretched elipsoid function for approximating all of the current shapes like Boxes, Capsules, and Spheres for improved performance (as proposed in the first last of us paper)